-This is not always an easy mindset to embrace, but serious consequences exist if objectivity is found lacking or ignored in compliance reporting, including steep fines, prosecution and even prison time for both business owners and employees.
+This is not always an easy mindset to embrace.
+Still, serious consequences exist if objectivity is lacking or ignored in compliance reporting, including steep fines, prosecution, and even prison time for business owners and employees.

 With so much risk and uncertainty, being proactive and establishing a clear whistleblower policy is the recommended step for employers looking to defend themselves.

 Proactively Addressing Whistleblower Reports

 To limit the risk of a whistleblower lawsuit, companies should illustrate their commitment to ethical behavior and encourage employees and stakeholders to report questionable activity.

 For the small business owner committed to compliance, whistleblower hotlines and anonymous reporting tools are clear reminders to staff that they can report perceived wrongdoing without fear and that you are willing to help make sure that their voices are heard.

 It’s important to make sure that all employees understand the appropriate steps to take when reporting suspected illicit behavior.
 When they believe you’re taking the ethical route, they will follow.